 Indianapolis, IN 46206-6117

-- Military personnel on active duty outside of the United States and Puerto Rico will be allowed an automatic 60-day extension.
+Active Duty: Military personnel on active duty outside of the U.S. and Puerto Rico will be allowed an automatic 60-day extension.

-- Military personnel serving in a combat zone have an automatic extension of 180 days after they leave the combat zone.
-If they are hospitalized outside the U.S. as result of this service, the 180-extension period starts upon release from the hospital.
+Serving in a Combat Zone: Military personnel serving in a combat zone have an automatic extension of 180 days after leaving the combat zone.
+If hospitalized outside the U.S. as a result of this service, the 180-day extension period starts upon release from the hospital.